-- Maintain wells EW-3, EW-5, EW-6, EW-7, EW-8, and EW-12 in standby mode.
+• Maintain wells EW-3, EW-5, EW-6, EW-7, EW-8, and EW-12 in standby mode.
 The system's extraction wells will continue to be sampled on a quarterly basis.
-The wells will be restarted if extraction or monitoring well data indicate TVOC concentrations exceed the 50 μg/L capture goal. - Continue to operate wells EW-4 and EW-17 on a full time basis. - Maintain the routine O&M monitoring frequency implemented last year. - Stop sampling shallow monitoring wells 121-09, 121-22, 121-13.
-Well 121-09 has never exceeded the MCL since its installation in 1997.
-VOCs in well 121-13 have been below MCL's since 2006 and well 121-22 has been below MCLs since 1998.
-These wells are shallower than the depth of this plume and are no longer providing useful information.
+The wells will be restarted if extraction or monitoring well data indicate TVOC concentrations exceed the 50 μg/L capture goal.

+- Continue to operate well EW-17 on a full time basis.
+Begin pulse pumping well EW-4 one month on and one month off in October 2017. - Maintain the routine O&M monitoring frequency implemented last year. - Stop sampling monitoring well 122-18.
+This well has been below AWOS since 2011.